How to Write Great Subject Lines That Get Your Emails Opened

-According to marketing specialists Sign-Up.to, the average open rate for opted-in emails is 25.44% in the UK.
-That might not sound like a lot, but when you consider that people receive an average of 42 emails every day, it’s no wonder.
+According to Campaign Monitor, the average open rate for opted-in emails is 18% globally.
+That might not sound like a lot, but when you consider that people receive an estimated average of 42 emails every day, it’s no wonder.
 Customers are bombarded with messages — yours has to be worth their time.
 A good subject line cuts through the noise of hundreds, sometimes thousands of emails to get your audience’s attention.
 A great subject line gets them curious, convincing them to open that email and see what’s inside.

 Imagine going to an industry networking event.
 One of the things you spend time preparing is your personal introduction — you know you have to make an impression fast, and email subject lines are similar.